Catholic School Bundles: Catechists, Teachers, and Parents

 Your local Catholic schools should have an abundance of books and your librarian can be helpful in finding the books for you.

 Often they can use an inter-library loan system to find appropriate books.
-Nowadays even public libraries are fairly good at helping you to find books that they do not have in stock.
+Nowadays public libraries are fairly good at helping you find books that they do not have on the shelves.

 Reading a list of Roman Catholic saints as an excellent place to start.